bluedudexoo/barbarian-focused-path/README.md

   extra d4 of fire damage.
 For each successive attack that hits and is modified in this way, your first attack that hits on the next turn gains an additional d4 of fire damage.
-This effect stacks up to a number of times equal to your rage bonus damage, plus 1 at the 20th level, and is only lost when your rage ends.
+This effect stacks up to a number of times equal to your rage damage bonus, plus 1 at the 20th level, and is only lost when your rage ends.
 - When you enter a rage, if an enemy is within 5 feet of you, they must make a constitution saving throw.
 On a fail, they are knocked back 5 feet and are